maria-antoniak/fight-harassment-in-research/README.md

         - [Examples of multiple institutions providing transitional funding](https://twitter.com/sbarolo/status/1578405469558816769)

 - Make switching advisors easier, especially for international students.
-    - Possible improvements include: giving students transitional funding (see above); have faculty members beyond the DGS who can talk through advisor switches, maybe per-area; keep data on whether certain advisors have students frequently quit/leave their group
+    - Possible improvements include: giving students transitional funding (see above); have faculty members beyond the Director of Graduate Studies who can talk through advisor switches, maybe per-area; keep data on whether certain advisors have students frequently quit/leave their group
-    - Make resources transparent and easy to find; include info about switching advisors available early on (e.g., in orientation)
+    - Make resources transparent and easy to find; include info about switching advisors available early on (e.g., in orientation).
     - Consider making department requirements more fluid (committee chair and members can be from other departments).
 For students studying less common topics (often the most vulnerable), there simply may not be someone in the department who fits well enough to be a chair.

 - Formally include diversity and inclusion as a factor in hiring and promotion, on an equal footing to other metrics.
 You might have to fight for this (and there are open questions about how to enforce this once implemented), but it can be done!